 If you are waiting for the 10-year time to be complete before petitioning the court to seal your record, you still have options.
 You can request a Certificate of Good Conduct or a Certificate of Relief from Disabilities, which will ease some of the restrictions you face due to your criminal conviction.
 We recommend keeping a list of all of the community service you do and other accomplishments you can present at your eventual hearing.
 You should consciously work to build up the equities in your case during the 10-year period so that you can advance the best possible case for sealing when the time comes.

-Contact a Syracuse Criminal Defense Lawyer Today
+Contact Our Syracuse Criminal Defense Lawyers Today

 At CDH Law PLLC, we have helped many Syracuse-area clients succeed in sealing their criminal records.
 We will carefully review your criminal record and advise you on whether you’re eligible for the ceiling of your criminal conviction.
 We will complete all of the necessary paperwork and make a compelling legal argument on your behalf at court.
 Contact our criminal defense lawyers today to learn how we can help you attempt to get your criminal record sealed.